mdeguzman827/mdeguzman827.github.io/about.md

 permalink: /about/
 ---

 Hey!
 I'm Marvin, a data science enthusiast that codes primarily in Python.
-As an undergraduate, I studied Neuroscience and was premed.
-However, I was captivated by the capabilities of machine learning and decided to leave medical school in order to pursue a career in business/technology.
-Following college, I studied Mathematics at Columbia University and Data Science at General Assembly.
+I studied Mathematics at Columbia University and Data Science at General Assembly.
 I aim to automate and optimize multiple business practices by providing data-driven insights into business operations.

 ### The Blog